HARP: Hallucination Detection via Reasoning Subspace Projection: Experiments

 \subsection{Main Results}

 \autoref{tab:main_results} summarizes the AUROC scores (in \%) of various hallucination detection methods across four QA datasets, using Qwen-2.5-7B-Instruct and LLaMA-3.1-8B as backbone models.
 Several key findings emerge from these results.
 (1) HARP consistently outperforms all baseline methods across all datasets and models, often by a significant margin.
 For instance, on TriviaQA, HARP achieves AUROC scores of 92.8\% on Qwen and 92.9\% on LLaMA, yielding improvements of +7.5\% and +16.6\%, respectively, over the second-best method, demonstrating its robustness and scalability across architectures and data characteristics.
 (2) Baseline methods such as Perplexity and HaloScope perform competitively on simpler datasets like TriviaQA, where answers are often limited to one or two tokens, but their performance deteriorates sharply on more complex datasets such as TyDiQA, which contains long contexts and accompanying documents.
 In contrast, HARP maintains high AUROC scores of 88.4\% on Qwen and 86.6\% on LLaMA in these challenging settings, highlighting its ability to handle reasoning-intensive and context-rich inputs.
 (3) Sampling-based methods, such as Semantic Entropy, Lexical Similarity, and EigenScore, incur higher computational costs but still fail to achieve comparable performance, whereas HARP’s single-pass approach provides both superior efficiency and accuracy.
+In addition, Table~\ref{tab:qa_statistics} reports the number of known and unknown questions for Qwen-2.5-7B-Instruct across the four datasets, reflecting the model's varying answering capabilities on these benchmarks.
 Collectively, these findings validate the effectiveness, robustness, and practical utility of HARP for hallucination detection in diverse QA scenarios.